robstave/angular2-training/session-six/page1.md

 broswer, and a server that can support HTML5 based routing.

 The Router in Angular2 is very feature rich and has gone through many revisions.
-It now supports a number of complex scenarios including parallel views and loading bundles on demand.
+It now supports a number of complex scenarios including parallel views, route guarding services and loading bundles on demand.

 Some good in depth articles are:
   * [An Introduction to the Futuristic New Router in AngularJS](https://www.sitepoint.com/introduction-futuristic-new-router-angularjs/) - Written 2015, but an excellent description of the problem space.